top of page

 LESLIE LONG

-Leslie Long is the Senior Program Director at Physicians for Peace, where she manages surgical education and training programs with partners in Malawi, Guatemala, El Salvador, Honduras, Panama, Costa Rica and the Dominican Republic.
+Leslie Long is the Senior Program Director at Physicians for Peace, where she manages surgical education and training programs with partners in Malawi, Tanzania, Guatemala, El Salvador, Honduras, Nicaragua, Panama, Costa Rica, Colombia, Peru, and the Dominican Republic.

 She received a Master’s Degree in International Health and Development from Tulane University School of Public Health and Tropical Medicine, where her research focused on strategies to improve maternal and child health and nutrition in marginalized populations.